Sign in

 Figure 7: Socket weld flange pipe

 Figure 8: Components of a lap joint flange connection (left) and a lap joint flange (right).
-The pipe is welded with a butt weld on the back of the stub end (B), the lap joint flange (A) slides over the pipe (C), and is held in place by the pressure from the bolts.
+The pipe is welded with a butt weld on the back of the stub end (B), while the lap joint flange (A) slides over the pipe (C) and is secured by the pressure from the bolts.

 Figure 9: Blind flange